Skip to content

 Aggression

+How do dogs cope when their lives suddenly change from freedom and space to a quieter, more restricted environment?
 So much change.
 The four dogs of interesting mixed breeds were flown over here from South Africa only two weeks ago and everything is different.
-They have generally settled in really well to their new home.
-A huge change in their lives.
-The older two dogs have had previous experience Read more
+They have generally settled in really Read more

 Posts pagination